LarrySnyder/stockpyl/README.md

 ![GitHub issues](https://img.shields.io/github/issues/LarrySnyder/stockpyl)
 ![Twitter Follow](https://img.shields.io/twitter/follow/LarrySnyder610?style=flat)

 Stockpyl is a Python package for inventory optimization.
-It contains implementation for classical single-node inventory models like the economic order quantity (EOQ), newsvendor, and Wagner-Whitin problems.
-It also contains algorithms for multi-echelon inventory optimization (MEIO).
+It implements classical single-node inventory models like the economic order quantity (EOQ), newsvendor, and Wagner-Whitin problems.
+It also contains algorithms for multi-echelon inventory optimization (MEIO) under both stochastic-service model (SSM) and guaranteed-service model (GSM) assumptions.

 Most of the models and algorithms implemented in Stockpyl are discussed in the textbook *Fundamentals of Supply Chain Theory* (*FoSCT*) by Snyder and Shen, Wiley, 2019, 2nd ed.
 Most of them are much older; see *FoSCT* for references to original sources.

-For lots of details, read the docs.
+For lots of details, [read the docs](http://stockpyl.readthedocs.io/).

 Some Examples
 -------------